Tuchis/smamba/README.md

 ## Description

-Custom implementation of [Mamba](https://github.com/state-spaces/mamba) state space model pretrained for NLP tasks..
+Custom implementation of [Mamba](https://github.com/state-spaces/mamba) state space model pretrained for NLP tasks.

 S(m)AMBA reflects our vision of how S4 and Mamba should look like.
 We trained this model on four different datasets: